Remotely piloted aircraft in emergency situations

-Firefighters on the ground also depend on aerial support to help supress and contain fires.
+Firefighters on the ground also depend on aerial support to help suppress and contain fires.
 By flying your drone, you not only put their lives in danger, but also the lives of the people and property they’re trying to protect.

 Aircraft - both manned and unmanned - that are not coordinated through the state or territory fire authority are requested to remain clear of aerial firefighting operations.

-CASA is working closely with state and territory firefighting services and the national aerial firefighting centre (NAFC) to help raise awareness around the dangers of drone operators flying near bushfire-affected areas.
+CASA is working closely with state and territory firefighting services and the National Aerial Firefighting Centre (NAFC) to help raise awareness around the dangers of drone operators flying near bushfire-affected areas.